-Research Article of International Journal of Natural Science and Reviews
+Research Article of American Journal of Financial Management

 Leadership Behaviors and Work Effectiveness: Investigating Private Health Sector Jalalabad, Afghanistan